dart-archive/bleeding_edge-DEPRECATED-USE-SDK-INSTEAD/dart/frog/README.txt

 1) Frog is now included in the checkout of the public repo of the bleeding_edge branch.
 The code will be located under dart/frog.

-2) You need to build the VM before you can use Frog.
-Right now, the easiest way to do this is from the dart directory, dart$ tools/build.py --mode=release --arch=ia32

-3) Make sure you have 'node' in your path (http://nodejs.org/, and https://github.com/joyent/node/wiki/Installation for how to install)
+2) Make sure you have 'node' in your path (http://nodejs.org/, and https://github.com/joyent/node/wiki/Installation for how to install)
    # TODO(jimhug): Move this dependency to third_party.

-4) From the dart/frog directory, run the presubmit script to check your installation is all working. frog$ ./presubmit.py
+3) From the dart/frog directory, run the presubmit script to check your installation is all working. frog$ ./presubmit.py